ughdeeb/tasklist/README.md

 # # Traversy Modern Javascript Project

-## Project Title: Task List Prokect
+## Project Title: Task List Project

 ### Project Objective: More experience with vanilla javascript: learn how to use local storage